-There’s more to Boston than that though!
+There’s more to Boston than that, though!
 Though it might be smaller than New York City, Boston is a major center of history, culture, literature, and fun that can rival the Big Apple in entertainment and great vacations.
 In fact, here are just a few awesome things to do in and around the City on a Hill:

 Sam Adams Brewery Tour: For a donation of $2 (which goes to local charities), tourists can visit the famous brewery and have an immersive tour that shows you the entire brewing process.
-The tour lasts about an hour and there are even samples at the end!
+The tour lasts about an hour, and there are even samples at the end!
 Visitors must have a photo id that shows they’re 21 years old or above.

 Fenway Park: Even if you don’t support the Boston Red Sox, a trip to see the Green Monster is a must for any true baseball fan.
 It’ll just be a nice bonus if you time your trip to coincide with your preferred team playing the Red Sox.
 It’s one of the oldest baseball stadiums in the country that’s still used for Major League Baseball games.
-Try to work in a visit to the Fenway Park Museum in order to really learn about the ballpark’s and the baseball team’s rich and storied history.
+Try to work in a visit to the Fenway Park Museum to really learn about the ballpark’s and the baseball team’s rich and storied history.
 They’ve even got artifacts from Babe Ruth and Ted Williams!

 Prudential Center: The best way to get a complete view of Boston is to view it from above.
 What better way than to take advantage of the skywalk at the Prudential Center?
 Take in 360-degree views of the city while an audio guide points out the key sights in Boston.
-Then come back down and take to the water with a Duck Tour, using the amphibious vehicle on land and on sea.
+Then come back down and take to the water with a Duck Tour, using the amphibious vehicle on land and sea.

-Lexington and Concord: Both cities are around 30-34 minutes drive outside the city.
-Since they’re so close to Boston, it’s really a must see.
+Lexington and Concord: Both cities are around a 30-34 minutes drive outside the city.
+Since they’re so close to Boston, it’s really a must-see.
 Spend the day visiting the sites of the very first battles of the American Revolution and stop for a moment of quiet reflection in Concord Cemetery by the graves of great authors Thoreau, Hawthorne, Emerson, and Louisa May Alcott.
 Then you can have lunch at Colonial Inn in a building dating to 1716.

 Boston Tea Party Museum: This has to be one of the coolest museums around and certainly the coolest floating museum.
-Your visit will be a multi-sensory experience through the museum’s use of costumed guides, panoramic theater, and amazing historic items such as an original tea chest that was dumped into the harbor.
+Your visit will be a multi-sensory experience through the museum’s use of costumed guides, panoramic theater, and amazing historical items such as an original tea chest that was dumped into the harbor.
 They really make history come to life.

 There are many ways for visitors to Boston to travel around the city and surrounding towns.
 However, the very best way is to travel comfortably and in style, preferably without driving.
 That means hiring a town car service like Boston Executive Limo Service.
-After all, your vacation in Boston should be as stress free as possible in order to recharge before you have to return to your real life.
+After all, your vacation in Boston should be as stress-free as possible to recharge before you have to return to your real life.
 A limo service will drive you wherever you want to go and handle traffic in a way only native Bostonians can.
 That’s worth the price of hiring a car and driver alone, right?
 Indulge yourself, hire Boston Executive Limo Service, and welcome to Boston, Ma.

 BOOK BOSTON TOWN CAR SERVICE TODAY!